Art History 210: From the Beginning to Michelangelo - Dr. Carol Eckert

 In Art History 210 participants will take a journey from the beginnings of art-making through some of the greatest civilizations' art and architecture.
 Students will be introduced to the artistic traditions of Europe, Asia, Africa and the Americas up to the year 1600.
 We will see spectacular sights from the vivid animals painted on prehistoric cave wall to the likes of Michelangelo's paintings on the Sistine Ceiling.
 Along the way will be interspersed learning activities and discussions for students to explore their own creative range in both written and visual form.

-Philosophy 120: Adventure of Ideas - Dr. Chris Brown
+Philosophy 120: The Adventure of Ideas - Dr. Chris Brown

-This introductory course in philosophy will address questions in metaphysics, to use Aristotle's famous phrase, the science of being qua being, and epistemology, the science of the nature of knowledge itself.
+This introductory course in philosophy will address fundamental questions in metaphysics, the discipline that treats—to use Aristotle’s famous phrase—being qua being, and epistemology, the discipline whose practitioners attempt to give an account of the nature of knowledge itself.
 We will, for example, be entertaining the following sorts of questions: how does knowledge differ from opinion?
+Is it rational to believe in God without having a proof for God’s existence?
 Is language itself a form of technology?
-Do we control our technology today or does it control us?
 Does a good explanation of some phenomenon have to be a scientific explanation?
-What does someone mean when they say, 'humans have free will'?
-Is the belief that humans have free will logically compatible with scientific explanations of the world?
-How should we characterize the relationship between the human mind and the brain?
+How should we characterize the relationship between the human mind and the human brain?
 Is human being qualitatively or merely quantitatively different from animal being?
-Join us on a thinking person's summer vacation as we explore answers, and arguments in defense of such answers, to these questions among others.
+Why should we answer one way rather than another with respect to any of these questions?

 History 202: U.S. History: Reconstruction to Present - Dr. David Coffey